 Personal Injury Statute of Limitations in Texas

-The statute of limitations sets a time limit for filing a lawsuit after an accident.
+Texas law sets a strict deadline for filing personal injury lawsuits, and if you miss it, you could lose your chance to recover compensation.
 In Texas, the personal injury statute of limitations is two years, as set by Texas Civil Practice & Remedies Code section 16.003.
 This means you have two years from the date of an injury accident to file a lawsuit against the party responsible for your injuries.
 If you do not file a lawsuit for your case within this 2-year period, in most cases the courts will refuse to hear your case at all.

 You must file your lawsuit within this timeline to avoid losing a chance to receive damages for your injuries or else you right to seek damages expires.
 Although the statute of limitations in Texas vary by the type of case being presented, generally the 2 year statute applies to most personal injury claims.